alaa-bakr-analyst/marketing-campaign-sql-analysis/README.md

 ### Revenue and ROI by Marketing Channel

+The following query calculates the total marketing spend, total revenue, total profit, and ROI percentage for each marketing channel.

 ![SQL Results](sql-result.png)

+*Key Insight:*
+Instagram achieved the highest ROI, followed by Google Ads, while LinkedIn had the lowest ROI among the analyzed channels.

 ### Top 5 Campaigns by Revenue

+This query identifies the five highest-performing marketing campaigns based on total revenue and total conversions.

 ![Top 5 Campaigns](sql-resul-png2.png)

+*Key Insight:* Product Launch generated the highest revenue, followed by New Year Offers.

 ## Author